MicrosoftDocs/cpp-docs/docs/cpp/conditional-operator-q.md

 -   If both operands are of the same type, the result is of that type.

--   If both operands are of arithmetic or enumeration types, the usual arithmetic conversions (covered in [Arithmetic Conversions](../misc/arithmetic-conversions.md)) are performed to convert them to a common type.
+-   If both operands are of arithmetic or enumeration types, the usual arithmetic conversions (covered in [Standard Conversions](standard-conversions.md)) are performed to convert them to a common type.

 -   If both operands are of pointer types or if one is a pointer type and the other is a constant expression that evaluates to 0, pointer conversions are performed to convert them to a common type.